What is an Author Event?

-When I stand before a group of students, I begin by introducing my books (by the end of 2017, I will have twelve children’s books in publication), talking a little bit about each one, and asking students questions about some of the well-known biographies.
+When I stand before a group of students, I begin by introducing my books (as of 2019, I have thirteen children’s books in publication), talking a little bit about each one, and asking students questions about some of the well-known biographies.
 (With well-prepared students, this is a fun time!)

 Depending on the amount of time you have allotted, my storytelling time—these are dramatic storytellings, not readings (see the Storytelling Presentations page for more information)—can take anywhere from 15 to 45 minutes.